kirkkala/elsa-myclub/README.md

 ### Excel File Requirements

-Input file should have columns as they were in ELSA export file 2024-12-31:
+Input file should have columns as they were in eLSA export file 2024-12-31:

 - `Pvm` - Date (e.g., "22.09" or "29,09")
 - `Klo` - Time (e.g., "18:30")